johnhbarragan/johnhbarragan.github.io/read-12.md

 Canvas only supports two primitive shapes: rectanlges and paths (lists of points connected by lines).
 All other shapes must be created by combining one or more paths.

-You can draw rectangles, paths, triangles, arcs using `functions`
+You can draw rectangles, paths, triangles, arcs using `functions`1